Effects of the kinetic energy in heat for overdamped systems: The kinetic energy

 where $\gamma$ is the friction coefficient, and $\eta(t)$ is a white noise process, with zero mean and correlation $\langle\eta(t)\eta(t') \rangle = 2\gamma T \delta(t-t')$, where $T$ is the temperature of the heat bath.

 If one considers the definition of heat given by Sekimoto \cite{sekimoto2010stochastic},

 which is the definition of the energy exchanged between the Brownian particle and the heat bath, one obtains that $Q[x]=0$ in the free case.
 One can ask if this result is compatible with our physical intuition.
 To move, the particle has to receive or lose energy in some way.
 What $Q[x]=0$ is saying is that there are no fluctuations in the energy exchanged between the particle and the heat bath.
-Using the definition in equation~\ref{seki}, the heat distribution of the free particle in the overdamped case has a simple formula given by a Dirac delta, as shown in equation~\ref{free}, which is a deterministic probability (in a sense that there is no fluctuation).
-In addition, if one calculates the heat distribution of the free particle in the underdamped regime, one obtains equation~\ref{under} \cite{paraguassu_heat_2021_2}.
-The problem is, equation~\ref{under} does not correspond to equation~\ref{free} in the large friction limit $\gamma >> m$.
+Using the definition in Eq.~\ref{seki}, the heat distribution of the free particle in the overdamped case has a simple formula given by a Dirac delta, as shown in Eq.~\ref{free}, which is a deterministic probability (in a sense that there is no fluctuation).
+In addition, if one calculates the heat distribution of the free particle in the underdamped regime, one obtains Eq.~\ref{under} \cite{paraguassu_heat_2021_2}.
+The problem is, Eq.~\ref{under} does not correspond to Eq.~\ref{free} in the large friction limit $\gamma >> m$.
 If we take this limit, we obtain

-What we find is that the solution of this problem is solved by considering the kinetic term in the heat of the overdamped system.
+What we find is that the solution of this problem is solved by considering the kinetic energy in the heat of the overdamped system.
 For the free particle case, this means that the heat is now

 where $v_\tau$ is the final velocity and $v_0$ the initial velocity.
 By calculating the distribution of this heat we can recover the correspondence.
-The calculation is easy since we assume that the velocities obey a stationary equilibrium distribution at all times.
+The calculation is easy since in the overdamped limit we assume that the velocities obey a stationary equilibrium distribution at all times.
 This means that the initial distribution and transitional distribution of the particle velocities are

 Thus, if we calculate the heat distribution, we will have the characteristic function (see the appendix)

 that can be Fourier transformed to obtain the desired heat distribution

 which is the exact heat distribution that one obtains if one calculates the underdamped heat distribution and takes the large friction limit.
 Also, note that the heat distribution is stationary, due its independence in time.